Azure/azure-sdk-for-java/sdk/resourcemanager/docs/SAMPLE.md

 # Code snippets and samples

+### Getting Started

+If you are looking for general documentation on how to use these libraries, please [visit here](https://aka.ms/azsdk/java/mgmt)

 ### Azure Authentication

 The `AzureResourceManager` class is the simplest entry point for creating and interacting with Azure resources.